-The Parent Resource Centre, a children’s charity with more than 40 years of service in the child and youth sector, is a leader in family support programs and comprehensive training for professionals.
+Parent Resource Centre, a children’s charity with more than 40 years of service in the child and youth sector, is a leader in family support programs and comprehensive training for professionals.
 With a focus on child development, parent support, training, and research, the PRC aims to have a lasting impact on the well-being of children.
 Through using best practices, the Centre offers a holistic approach to support children, parents, and caregivers, as well as front-line service providers who work with and nurture children.

 Roberts Smart Centre An accredited children’s mental health centre that delivers specialized bilingual treatment and clinical services designed to improve the lives of youth living with complex behavioral and emotional needs, involving and supporting families and collaborating with partners in an integrated community-based system.

 Transitional Aged Youth Service (TAY) An outpatient, community-based clinic offered by The Royal, and located at the Carlingwood Mall, which provides multidisciplinary, recovery-focused care to youth, aged 16 to 25, with concurrent substance use and mental health disorders.
 Services may include diagnostic assessment, case management, individual or group therapy, and access to psychological, medical, and psychiatric care.
 Physician referrals are not required.
-For details, see the flyer; phone 613-722-6521, ext.
+For details, phone 613-722-6521, ext.
 7225; or Email TAYservice@theroyal.ca.

 Youth Mental Health Canada (YMHC) is a grassroots, youth-driven and –led, non-profit organization based in Hamilton, Ontario, which is focused on education and advocacy for youth mental health change.
 It advocates for greater funding of publicly-funded, culturally-sensitive, needs-based, innovative supports and services in healthcare and education.
 It offers a number of booklets and other items for sale.